-SIC welcomes original contributions on all aspects of research and practice in IT.
-Authors should not submit to SIC material that is under consideration elsewhere.
+SIC welcomes original contributions on all aspects of research and practice in IT with emphasis on Advanced Automatic Control, Modelling and Optimization.
+Authors should not submit to SIC a manuscript that is under consideration elsewhere.
 Papers should preferably not exceed 10 standard typewritten pages.
-However, while concision improves chances of publication, serious consideration will be given to articles in which the nature and quality of the content justify greater length.
-Articles should be submitted in electronic form accompanied by two printouts and a cover letter (or copyright transfer form) signed by all the co-authors to the following address: I C I Bucharest (National Institute for R&D in Informatics), Publishing Department, 8-10 Averescu Blvd., Bucharest, 011455, Romania.
+Articles should be submitted in electronic form to: firstname.lastname@example.org while at the same time a copyright statement form accompanied by two printouts and a cover letter signed in original by all the co-authors should be sent via POSTAL SERVICES to the Editorial Office at the following mailing address: National Institute for R&D in Informatics – I C I, Publishing Department, 8-10 Averescu Blvd., 5th Floor, Bucharest, 011455, Romania.

 Instructions for Typesetting Manuscripts